 Erythema multiforme is an immune reaction of the skin that develops in response to a viral infection.
 It can sometimes occur as a result of medications or other factors.

 Erythema multiforme minor presents as a bulging, rash-like lesion that is red, pink, or purple.
 It may look like a hive or a somewhat round bull’s-eye target.
 The center of the lesion is typically darker with lighter pink edges.

 The lesion is often circular and less than

 People may think erythema multiforme major looks similar to erythema multiforme minor.
 However, the most significant difference in the major type is the amount of mucus and the size of the affected areas.

-The rash is still bullseye-shaped in the major type, but it may be slightly larger, and the circles may run into each other.
+With erythema multiforme major, at least two mucous membranes will have lesions.
+The rash is still shaped like a bull’s-eye in the major type, but it may be slightly larger, and the circles may run into each other.
 The lesions are more likely to blister and burst, and these areas of skin may be sore and oozing.

 Where does it appear?

 A person with erythema multiforme may also

-- a fever or body temperature of 38°C or higher
+- fever or body temperature of 100.4°F (38°C) or higher

 - joint pain and swelling